Acer Aspire One: Mac OS X

-Through the OSx86 project, an Aspire One can boot and run a modified version of Mac OS X, including iAtkos, iDeneb, "XxX" and Kalyway distributions.
-This procedure is not supported by Apple or Acer.
+Through the OSx86 project, an Aspire One could boot and run a modified version of Mac OS X, including iAtkos, iDeneb, "XxX" and Kalyway distributions.
+This procedure was not supported by Apple or Acer.

 FreeBSD

 FreeBSD v.
-8.2 is known to run on the Acer Aspire One, although some limitations apply: lid close not starting a hibernate, and power management which works to a very limited degree.
+8.2 was known to run on the Acer Aspire One, although some limitations applied: lid close not starting a hibernate, and power management which worked to a very limited degree.

 OpenBSD

-OpenBSD releases ranging from 4.4 to 6.4 are known to run on some of the many models of Aspire One, with some limitations based on BIOS and other variations.
+OpenBSD releases ranging from 4.4 to 6.4 were known to run on some of the many models of Aspire One, with some limitations based on BIOS and other variations.

 Android

-Some models are dual boot (e.g. D250, D260), with Android 1.6 and Windows 7 Starter.
-The computer boots up into Android first, with a tab to select Windows.
-The Android-x86 OS has limited apps available to it.
-The Android 1.6 dual boot version is not available in North America.
+Some models were dual boot (e.g. D250, D260), with Android 1.6 and Windows 7 Starter.
+The computer booted up into Android first, with a tab to select Windows.
+The Android-x86 OS had limited apps available to it.
+The Android 1.6 dual boot version was not available in North America.

 FreeDOS

-It is possible to install FreeDOS on even the earliest models.
-Some peripherals, like a USB mouse or Ethernet port, will not be detected by the standard setup and may require manual tweaking.
-There are exceptions - the Aspire One ZG5 will not boot DOS directly.
-A workaround is to boot DOS from a USB drive first to access a FAT16 partition (must be the first partition) on the hard drive.
+It was possible to install FreeDOS on even the earliest models.
+Some peripherals, like a USB mouse or Ethernet port, would not be detected by the standard setup and require manual tweaking.
+There were exceptions - the Aspire One ZG5 would not boot DOS directly.
+A workaround was to boot DOS from a USB drive first to access a FAT16 partition (must be the first partition) on the hard drive.

 Storage

 Solid state drives

-The A110 model ships with an 8 GB or 16 GB solid-state drive (SSD), although some models do not come with one.
-Early 8 GB models come with the Intel Z-P230, model SSDPAMM0008G1.
-This SSD has been criticized for its slow read and write speed.
-Intel lists the drive's maximum speeds as 38 MB/s read and 10 MB/s write.
-Later models come with the slightly faster Samsung P-SSD 1800.
+The A110 model shipped with an 8 GB or 16 GB solid-state drive (SSD), although some models did not come with one.
+Early 8 GB models came with the Intel Z-P230, model SSDPAMM0008G1.
+This SSD was criticized for its slow read and write speed.
+Intel listed the drive's maximum speeds as 38 MB/s read and 10 MB/s write.
+Later models came with the slightly faster Samsung P-SSD 1800.

 Hard disks

-The hard disk is a regular 2.5-in 5400 rpm SATA drive with 80, 120, 160, 250, 320, 500 or 750 GB.
-A number of different drives from different manufacturers have been reported to be included.
-Newer-model Aspire Ones take a 7 mm thick drive, as opposed to the usual 9.5 mm thickness that makes up most 2.5-inch form factor hard drives and SSDs.
+The hard disk was a regular 2.5-in 5400 rpm SATA drive with 80, 120, 160, 250, 320, 500 or 750 GB.
+A number of different drives from different manufacturers were reported to be included.
+Newer-model Aspire Ones took a 7 mm thick drive, as opposed to the usual 9.5 mm thickness that makes up most 2.5-inch form factor hard drives and SSDs.